Azure/portaldocs/portal-sdk/generated/portalfx-controls-grid.md

 So, in this document the grid extensions will be referred to as plugins.

 - [SelectableRow](#grid-selection-and-activation) - Plugin to have selectable rows.
-- ResizableColumn (Docs coming soon)              - Plugin to have resizable columns.
+- ResizableColumn                                 - Plugin to have resizable columns.
 - [SortableColumn](#grid-sorting)                 - Plugin to have sortable columns.
 - [Filterable](#grid-filtering)                   - Plugin to have filterable rows.
 - [ContextMenuShortcut](#grid-context-menus)      - Plugin to have a shortcut to the item context menu displayed in the row.